-There are eight Connecticut hospitals that have never been penalized under the program.
-They are: Bristol Hospital, Connecticut Children’s Medical Center in Hartford, Griffin Hospital in Derby, The Hospital at Hebrew Senior Care in West Hartford, Milford Hospital, Sharon Hospital, St. Vincent’s Medical Center in Bridgeport and William Backus Hospital in Norwich.
+There are seven Connecticut hospitals that have never been penalized under the program.
+They are: Bristol Hospital, Griffin Hospital in Derby, The Hospital at Hebrew Senior Care in West Hartford, Milford Hospital, Sharon Hospital, St. Vincent’s Medical Center in Bridgeport and William Backus Hospital in Norwich.

 The CMS program is controversial and some hospitals have claimed in the past that it unfairly puts certain hospitals at a disadvantage if they treat certain populations or are “teaching hospitals.”